k4yt3x/video2x/README.md

 - 日本語（日本）
 - Português (Portugal)
 - Français (France)
+- Deutsch (Deutschland)

 ## [🐧 Install on Linux](https://docs.video2x.org/installing/linux.html)

 Video2X packages are available for the Linux distros listed below.
+A universal AppImage is also available for other distros.
 If you'd like to build it from source code, refer to the [PKGBUILD](packaging/arch/PKGBUILD) file for a general overview of the required dependencies and commands.
-If a package is not available for your distro and you prefer not to compile the program from source code, consider using the container image outlined in the next section.

 - Arch Linux: AUR packages, maintained by [@K4YT3X](https://github.com/k4yt3x).
   - [aur/video2x](https://aur.archlinux.org/packages/video2x)